InitialGAN: A Language GAN with Completely Random Initialization: Model

 \subsection{Dropout Sampling}

 An effective sampling method plays a crucial role in training GANs.
-Once we choose to model representations, we can no longer sample words from word distributions directly.
-Although we can sample results by feeding random noise into generators as a part of input, previous work~\cite{DBLP:conf/iclr/RazaviOPV19, DBLP:conf/acl/ZhuBLMLW20} shows that generators with autoregressive structure tend to ignore those additional input.
-As a result, these generators will give samples in high similarities.
-The discriminator can easily identify these samples from real data.
-It may prompt generated samples to change between unreal modes rather than becoming indistinguishable ones.
-Thus, an invalid sampling method not only leads to the mode collapse problem but also brings the potential of training failures.
+Once we choose to model representations, we can no longer sample words from word probabilities directly.
+Although we can sample results by feeding random noise into generators as a part of input, previous work~\cite{DBLP:conf/iclr/RazaviOPV19, DBLP:conf/acl/ZhuBLMLW20} shows that generators with autoregressive structures tend to ignore those additional input.
+As a result, these generators will suffer from the mode collapse problem~\cite{DBLP:conf/icml/ArjovskyCB17,DBLP:conf/nips/HeuselRUNH17} and give samples in high similarities.
+In this time, the discriminator can easily identify fake samples by remembering these highly similar data, and prompt generated samples to rotate between the different modes.
+Thus, the generator can only learn a small subset of the real distributions instead of the whole one.

 Ever since Dropout~\cite{DBLP:journals/jmlr/SrivastavaHKSS14} was introduced in 2014, it has been widely used in training neural networks.
 Previous work~\cite{DBLP:conf/cvpr/IsolaZZE17} also adopts dropout as random noises in image GANs.
 Using dropout in both training and inference as a sampling method is extremely suitable in representation modeling methods because it provides a non-negligible random factor.
+During training, the hidden representations in the generator will be randomly masked.
+Under the guidance of the discriminator, the generator will learn to use different combinations of the values in hidden representations to obtain results following real distributions.
+During inference, the generator has consistent masking strategy to ensure the quality of generated results.

 However, the distribution provided by dropout sampling is decided by the input which is always in the form of trainable embeddings.
 It leads the distribution to keep changing during training and may cause the training process to be unstable.
 Thus, we concatenate the input with random noise to increase the robustness of the model.
-The complete method is described as follows:
+The complete method is: